 \subsection{Time evolution}

-We start by explaining our choice of the time-averaging window of the power spectra as described in \S\ref{ssec:spec_fit}, by analysing the time frames corresponding to the different phases of our simulations represented in Fig.~\ref{fig:Time_evol}.
+We start by explaining our choice of the time-averaging window of the power spectra in the kinematic phase of the dynamo as described in \S\ref{ssec:spec_fit}, by analysing the time frames corresponding to the different phases of our simulations represented in Fig.~\ref{fig:Time_evol}.
 Fig.~\ref{fig:Time_evol} shows the time evolution of the sonic Mach number ($\mach$) in the top two panels, and the ratio of magnetic to kinetic energy ($\Emag/\Ekin$) in the bottom panels, for a series of linear grid resolutions ($N$) obtained from our numerical simulations in the subsonic ($\mach=0.1$; left panels) and supersonic ($\mach=10$; right panels) regimes.

-In the early stages of a turbulent dynamo, called the kinematic phase, the fluid motion induces the stretching, twisting, folding, and merging of the magnetic field lines, leading to the amplification of the magnetic field \citep{2005PhR...417....1B,2004PhRvL..92e4502S,2016JPlPh..82f5301F}.
-As the magnetic field grows, it begins to influence the fluid motion by exerting magnetic forces (Lorentz force) on the fluid.
-These magnetic forces modify the turbulent motions, ultimately leading to saturation of the dynamo.
-During the saturation phase, the magnetic field reaches a level where the energy gained from the turbulent motions is balanced by the energy dissipated through various processes, such as dissipation and diffusion.
-Therefore, the back-reaction of the magnetic fields through the Lorentz force is significant enough to suppress further amplification of the magnetic field.